TamPham271299/DEJU/README.md

 ### Results and conclusion

-By incorporating exon-exon junction reads, our DEJU methods demonstrates higher performance over other benchmarked methods in FDR control, statistical power, computational efficiency (turnaround time + memory usage), and flexibility in detecting a broad range of AS events, notably alternative splice sites and intron retention, making it the most suitable candidate for DEJU analysis in RNA-seq data.
+By incorporating exon-exon junction reads, our DEJU methods demonstrates higher performance over other benchmarked methods in FDR control, statistical power, computational efficiency (turn-around time + memory usage), and flexibility in detecting a broad range of AS events, notably alternative splice sites and intron retention, making it the most suitable candidate for DEJU analysis in RNA-seq data.
 In practical applications, our DEJU method effectively handles splicing alterations involving multiple known and novel transcripts, while supporting complex experimental designs.
+The effectiveness of the DEJU approach increases with sample size, making it particularly advantageous in large-scale studies (e.g. TCGA).
 However, it is not recommended for non-model organisms with the incomplete reference genome and does not provide transcript-level abundance estimates.

-### Citation

-If you are using code or pipelines from this repository, please consider citing our associated article:

-Pham, M.T., Milevskiy, M.J.G., Visvader, J.E. et al. Incorporating exon–exon junction reads enhances differential splicing detection.
-BMC Bioinformatics 26, 193 (2025). [https://doi.org/10.1186/s12859-025-06210-4](https://doi.org/10.1186/s12859-025-06210-4)

 ### Repository Structure